 In Section 2 we will describe our used network architecture, data and evaluation methods, respectively.
-In Section 3 we explain our evaluation methods and display our evaluation results on the training and test data set as well as applications in terms of physical properties of fronts and related extreme precipitation events.
-These results are also discussed.
+In Section 3 we explain our evaluation methods and display our evaluation results on the training and test data setas well as.
+In addition we showcase applications in terms of physical properties of fronts and related determining the variation of physical properties across fronts (3.2 and relating fronts to extreme precipitation events.
+These results are also discussed (3.3).
 We close the study with a summary of the study and a short outlook for future improvements as well as further applications of the new method for scientific purposes.